- About Us

 A loving husband, father, grandfather, and friend to all… his laugh, his jokes, his orneriness, and his kind and generous love will be sorely missed by all who loved and knew him.
 We will keep his memory alive by reliving a lifetime of stories and remembrances.

-Carl is survived by his wife of 47 years, Vonnie; children, Meghan Wilson and Lane Major; grandchildren, Tyler and Wyatt Wilson, Syla, Karter and Harper Major; extended family that he included as his own, Cooper and Nichole Hedgecock and Conner and Keigan, Jess and Ashley Walker and Kayley, and Michael and Ashley Johnson and Nathan and Halley; siblings, Lexie Benninghoven, Ray Major and Mica Huckler, along with several aunts, uncles, nieces and nephews, cousins and the vast amount of logging and fishing buddies he never had forgotten.
+Carl is survived by his wife of 47 years, Vonnie; children, Meghan Wilson and Lane Major; grandchildren, Tyler and Wyatt Wilson, Syla, Karter and Harper Major; extended family that he included as his own, Cooper and Nichole Hedgecock and Conner and Keigan, Jess and Ashley Walker and Kayley, and Michael and Ashley Johnson and Nathan and Halley; siblings, Lexie Benninghoven, Ray Major and Mica Huckler, along with several aunts, uncles, nieces and nephews, cousins and the vast amount of friends of the family - young and old; and especially the logging and fishing buddies he never had forgotten.

-He was preceded in death by his father, William D. Major Jr.; step-dad, Matt “Huck” Huckler; mother, Verna Huckler; sister, Mia Huckler; nephew, Bruce Hollingsworth and Ashley Wolf.
+He was preceded in death by his father, William D. Major Jr.; stepdad, Matt “Huck” Huckler; mother, Verna Huckler; parents-in-law, Ken and Betty Smith; sister, Mia Huckler Wolf; nephew, Bruce Hollingsworth; and niece, Ashley Wolf.